codingforentrepreneurs/Pi-Awesome/how-tos/Supervisor as a Background Service Manager.md

 ```

 ### 3. Create a Supervisor Process
+> Be sure to [enable the correct permissions](https://github.com/codingforentrepreneurs/Pi-Awesome/blob/main/how-tos/User%20Group%20Permissions.md) on the `user` or the user's `group` so the below process can actually run.
 All of your custom processes will live in the following directory:
 ```
 /etc/supervisor/conf.d/